SU's season ends in NCAA Tournament 2nd round with blowout loss to UConn

 Subscribe to our sports newsletter here.

-SAN ANTONIO — With two minutes to play, the referees gestured for a substitution.
+SAN ANTONIO — With two minutes to play, the referees gestured for a substitution timeout.
 UConn took out its starters, but head coach Quentin Hillsman stuck with his five veterans.
-Tiana Mangakahia calmly walked the ball up the floor, as she’d done time and again en route to becoming the program’s all-time assist leader.
+Tiana Mangakahia calmly walked the ball up the floor as she’d done time and again en route to becoming the program’s all-time assist leader.

 With UConn up 39, a glorified practice took the place of an NCAA Tournament game.
 For the Orange seniors planning to forgo their final year of eligibility, it was the end.
 Emily Engstler canned a triple, and UConn turned the ball over on the other end.